aplteam/Tester2/docs/Tester2-Reference.md

 #### Batchable tests

 These are tests that do not need a human in front of the monitor.
 Ideally, all tests should be "batchable" of course.
-However, in real life, this is not always possible for technical reasons, or the effort would be just too high.
+However, in real life, this is not always possible for technical reasons, or the effort would be too high.

 Note that all test cases get the `batchFlag` provided as part of the right argument, so they know what's required, and can act accordingly.